Les Getchell | the bodhrán

 Wikipedia nicely summarizes the bodhrán’s origin and role in Irish traditional music.

-The bodhrán section of this Ceolas site has not been updated since 2002, but is still worth visiting for its detail.
+The bodhrán section of this Ceolas site has not been updated since 2007, but is still worth visiting for its detail.

-Recommended bodhrán makers
+Recommended bodhrán maker

-Albert Alfonso, Dallas, Texas
+Albert Alfonso, Dallas, Texas.
+No one else.

 Recommended practice CD